laravel/spark-next-docs/1.x/spark-paddle/plans.md

 The first argument accepted by the `chargePerSeat` method is the word that your application uses to refer to a "seat".
 In the case of a project management application, this would be a "project".
 The second argument given to the `chargePerSeat` method should be a closure that accepts the billable model and returns the current number of "seats" occupied by that model.

 After configuring per-seat billing, Spark will automatically update your billing portal to inform users that billing is calculated on a per-seat basis.

+## Determining Subscription Status

+While building your application, you will often need to inspect a user's subscription status and plan to determine if they are allowed to perform a given action.
+For example, you may not want to let a user create a project if they are not subscribed to a billing plan.
+First, you should review the [subscription verification middleware](./middleware.md) provided by Spark.

+Additionally, you may always manually inspect a billable model's subscription status using the [methods provided by Laravel Cashier](https://laravel.com/docs/cashier-paddle#checking-subscription-status), which can be especially useful for verifying that a user is subscribed to a particular plan.